NNKTV28/ARK-SA-Ping-Locations/README.md

 # ARK-SA-Notes
-A script to ping all notes on Ark: Survival Ascended to the minimap
+A script to ping locations automatically on Ark: Survival Ascended to the minimap
 # How to use
 go to gameusersettings.ini after this section
 ```